 Adobe partners with Microsoft Azure for cloud services while Magento has been reimagined for cloud through Platform.sh on AWS.
 This creates a fundamental conflict in platform integration and product performance.

 Historically, eCommerce software company acquisitions by IBM, Salesforce, Oracle and others have significantly increased the cost of ownership of eCommerce software and restricted focus to large and extra-large customers.

 Then, the eCommerce software is offered as part of a big suite, which makes them:

 Difficult to integrate with other internal software

 Dependant on IT resources for maintenance and updates

-The Adobe acquisition of Magento is likely to follow similar and will ultimately impact your ecommerce site and cost of operations and maintenance.
+The Adobe acquisition of Magento is likely to follow similarly and will ultimately impact your eCommerce site and cost of operations and maintenance.

 Current Magento issues will amplify!